 'We Sing In Fire And Blood' is a virtual reality choral work exploring how we survive extreme violence.
 It is a unique and powerful VR piece based on a true story.

 Seven years ago in Bristol, writer/director Hazel Grian was brutally attacked by an intruder and left for dead while the house burned.
-Designed to be uplifting and positive and to be experienced in groups, this is the first chapter of what will become a larger performance.
-Encounter a cast of police officers, nurses, neighbours and friends as they sing about their part in solving a horrific crime and caring for the victim.
+Designed to be an uplifting and positive group experience, this performance encounters a cast of police officers, nurses, neighbours and friends as they sing about their part in solving a horrific crime and caring for the victim.

 Because after the fire’s out and the blood has dried, we need to tell the story.
 We need to tell the story and celebrate.